allanchua101/sana/doc-website/lambda/averaging/lambda-avg-ephemeral-storage-size.md

-# `lambda-avg-ephemeral-storage-size`
+# `sana lambda-avg-ephemeral-storage-size`

-`lambda-avg-ephemeral-storage-size` is used to retrieve the average ephemeral storage size.
+is used to retrieve the average ephemeral storage size.

 ```sh
 $ sana lambda-avg-ephemeral-storage-size